rat-pac/ratpac-two/doc/users_guide/command_interface.md

 #-------------------------------------------------------------------------------

 #Generators are specified after processors, here we use a basic particle gun
-/generator/add combo gun:point:poisson
+/generator/add combo gun:point:Poisson
-# Downward going 2.0 MeV electrons at the center of the detector
+# 2.0 MeV electrons at the center of the detector along the negative z axis
 /generator/vtx/set e- 0.0 0.0 -1.0 2.0
 /generator/pos/set 0.0 0.0 0.0